amruthahahaha/sentiment_analysis/README.md

 # Sentiment & Emotion Analysis in Python
-A Python project that performs sentiment and emotion analysis using a custom emotion dictionary and VADER.

 This project analyzes text data to identify emotions and sentiment using:
 - Custom emotion dictionary